khalid-hussain/shaheen/chap2.md

 After spending a restless night, Count Santiago came out of his tent and lay in the lush green grass in a deep sleep, under the cool shade of a tree.
 Rubbing his eyes, he awoke by the shouts of the people.
-Badr Bin Mughira, who was wearing a white robe over his armor and with only his eyes visible from his veil, came and stood right in front of him.
+Badr bin Mughira, who was wearing a white robe over his armor and with only his eyes visible from his veil, came and stood right in front of him.
 Blood was splattered all over his white robe.
 Count Santiago took a few looks at his masked opponent from